A Forgotten Cultural Landscape on Bract Tract in the California Delta

 Sacramento-San Joaquin Delta Historical Ecology Investigation: Exploring Pattern and Process.
 San Francisco Estuary Institute Aquatic Science Center.
 San Francisco, 2012.

 This was determined through archival research in San Joaquin County, “Book G of Miscellaneous,” “Book I of Miscellaneous,” and “Book A of Deeds.”

 Bishopburger, Susan, and Bob Bishopburger.
 Interviewed by Phillip Merlo in San Joaquin County, January 23, 2019.

 Chan, Sucheng.
 This Bittersweet Soil.
 University of California Press.
 Berkeley, 1986.
 171.

 Merlo, Eric.
 Interviewed by Phillip Merlo in Stockton, California, January 28, 2019.

-Phillip Merlo serves as the Director of Education at the San Joaquin County Historical Museum.
+Phillip Merlo serves as the Executive Director of the San Joaquin County Historical Museum.
 He previously taught History at Franklin High School in Stockton.
-Phillip works with several local nonprofits, including Little Manila Rising, Restore the Delta, and the Friends of the Public Library.
+Phillip works with local nonprofits, Stockton Cultural Heritage Board, and as a Trustee of Little Manila Rising.
 He strongly believes in using history and education to make the world a better place.